GOSH Docker Extension implements GOSH repository management and image verification as the newest feature of Docker - a Docker Extension.

-The thumbs up and down counters under Running status indicate how many tokens were used by now to vote for and against the proposal.
+Voting statistics are located under the status Running.
+The green and red counters indicate how many tokens have been used at the moment to vote for and against the proposal.

 The green indicator in the top right corner means that the SMV smart contracts are not currently processing any new votes.
 It turns red when the SMV contracts are busy.

-Once you have made a decision, vote for the proposal with your tokens.
+Once you have made a decision, input the amount of tokens, select Approve or Reject and click Vote for proposal.
 Vote registration can take a bit of time.

 As per the rules of Soft Majority Voting, to have a proposal approved early, you need at least 50% of the total supply of tokens in the repository + 1 token used to vote for the proposal.